Amoreg/DeVops---Repos/PROJECT 09/lvm.md

 #### Introduction

-######     Certainly!
-WordPress is a popular open-source content management system (CMS) and website creation tool written in PHP.
-It is widely used for building websites, blogs, and online stores due to its flexibility, ease of use, and extensive ecosystem of themes and plugins.
+######     WordPress is a content management system (CMS) that allows you to host and build websites.
+WordPress contains plugin architecture and a template system, so you can customize any website to fit your business, blog, portfolio, or online store.
+The focus of this tutorial is not on how to build websites with wordpress

 ####  What Is LVM Storage?